Live, Learn, Work, and Play:

 10 students

-You will be able to evaluate how particular social, economic, and environmental policies, systems, and contexts support or undermine health and contribute to health disparities.
+Evaluate how particular social, economic and environmental policies, systems and contexts support or undermine health and contribute to health disparities.

-You will be able to evaluate opportunities in food, housing, education, employment, and other areas of social policy and practice for their potential to improve social determinants of health, equitably distribute social resources, and reduce health disparities.
+Evaluate opportunities in food, housing, education, employment and other areas of social policy and practice for their potential to improve social determinants of health, equitably distribute social resources and reduce health disparities.